Asbestos surveysA professional assessment of buildings containing asbestos

 Asbestos: General Overview

-There are 6 types of asbestos.
-Only 3 have been widely used in building materials:-
+Asbestos is a mineral-based material extracted from serpentinite rock.
+There are 6 types of asbestos, but only 3 have been widely used in building materials:-

-It is very common to find asbestos-based materials in residential buildings, and in most cases there is no cause for alarm.
-The main risk is where it is inhaled as a fine dust, so these materials should never be sawn, sanded, drilled, brushed or disturbed in any way that might result in the production of dust or fibres.
+In most cases there is no cause for alarm with asbestos-based materials in homes.
+The main risk is where it is inhaled as a fine dust, so it’s essential that these materials are never be sawn, sanded, drilled, brushed or disturbed in any way that might result in the production of dust or fibres.
 Provided asbestos is not disturbed, the likelihood of major problems developing is very much reduced.

-Most people know what an asbestos roof looks like but very few home owners realise that asbestos can also be found in quite a diverse range of relatively common building products.
+Most people know what a corrugated asbestos garage roof looks like.
+But very few home owners realise that asbestos can also be found in quite a diverse range of relatively common building products.
 Some of these are as follows:

-The Asbestos at Work Regulations 2002 has meant that owners of commercial and communal premises must make have a plan to manage asbestos in their property.
+The Asbestos at Work Regulations 2002 has meant that owners of commercial and communal premises (eg blocks of flats) must make have a plan to manage asbestos in their property.
 They must ensure that any asbestos present is not disturbed in a way that may result in a hazard to health.

 The removal of asbestos from a building can be a complex and costly process and should only be carried out by a licensed contractor.
 They will ensure that the removal is carried out safely and that the asbestos, once removed, is taken to a licensed disposal site where it will not cause a hazard to other people.